JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 </button>
 ```

 Try it yourself, it makes a second building.
-The problem is that the two buildings are identical, and they share the same internals details.
+The problem is that the two buildings are identical, and they share their internal state.
 The number of building bought, the cost of it, how much money it generates each tick...

 We need a way to encapsulate those information locally to have each building handle this for itself.

 And that is what components are for!
 (It's the same concept in React and Angular).
 When you need to repeat the same independent elements (with slight variations) in different places, components are the way to go.
 They are also a nice way to have *building block* (think Lego) for your application.
-Usually can have big components for the header, footer and main page.
+Usually you can have big components for the header, footer and main page.
 Then you can have smaller components like forms and menus that you can reuse in bigger components.
 And you can also compose your smaller components from even smaller components.
 It creates a tree architecture, with the root being often named `App`, the main entry point to your app, and then the leaf and nodes are other components used to build your app.

 To create one,  you need to create a `.svelte` file.
-(You can see that `App.svelte` is also our root component here).Then inside the component you can declare some logic inside the `<script>` tag, some style inside the `<style>` tag and then a html template.
+(You can see that `App.svelte` is our root component here).Then inside the component you can declare some logic inside the `<script>` tag, some style inside the `<style>` tag and then a html template.
 The script and style part are local to the component by default.
 You can declare a new component `Test.svelte` that look like that:

 ```html
 <!-- Test.svelte -->